-In a dynamic world of rapidly changing technologies, capabilities, and threats, throughout the electromagnetic environment and in cyberspace, it is critical that governments and military surpass the pace of threats.
-I2CEWS solutions must provide disruptive capabilities while also delivering best value products, and responsive service.
-Because no one wants a fair fight.
+In a dynamic world of rapidly changing technologies, capabilities, and threats throughout the electromagnetic environment and in cyberspace, it is critical that governments and military surpass the pace of threats.
+Leonardo DRS I2CEWS solutions enhance your disruptive & defensive capabilities for the future of warfare.

 Electronic warfare is the process of using the electromagnetic spectrum that surrounds us to our advantage and limiting its availability to adversaries.
 At a high level, electronic warfare can be divided into three major areas: electronic attack (EA), electronic protection (EP), and electronic support (ES).

-Leonardo DRS solutions include provisions for signals intelligence (SIGINT) and cyber operations.
-These capabilities defend our military’s networks and information systems while exploiting our adversaries’ communications through intelligence gathering, analysis, and dissemination, ensuring the right information flows to the commanders who need it, when they need it.
+Leonardo DRS provides solutions for signals intelligence (SIGINT) and cyber operations.
+These capabilities defend our military’s networks and information systems while exploiting our adversaries’ communications through intelligence gathering, analysis, and dissemination – ensuring the right information flows to the commanders who need it, when they need it.

-Our portfolio of hardware and software capabilities provide signal recognition, detection, identification, and geolocation in order to detect, exploit, and attack.
-Our hardware is aligned with the warfighter’s requirements for low size, weight and power (SWaP) without sacrificing high performance.
-The low SWaP form factors allow for multi-function EW (MFEW) capabilities where the equipment can be integrated into cross-domain platforms.
+Our portfolio of electronic warfare equipment and software capabilities provide signal recognition, detection, identification, and geolocation in order to detect, exploit, and attack.
+Our hardware is aligned with the warfighter’s requirements for low size, weight, and power (SWaP) without sacrificing high performance.
+The low SWaP form factors allow for Multi-Function Electronic Warfare (MFEW) capabilities where the equipment can integrate into cross-domain platforms.

 Modular Open Systems Approach (MOSA)

 Our I2CEWS hardware adopts the Modular Open Systems Approach (MOSA) to ensure easy integration and interoperability with current military programs.
 Our commitment to open architecture standards is rooted in our design practices and results in low-risk solutions for our customers.
 We serve as committee chairman for multiple VITA standards and are leading participants of the MOSA, including SOSA, HOST, CMOSS, and OpenVPX efforts.
 This critical involvement ensures our products are interoperable across all military branches, program offices, and commercial entities.

 The Next-Generation Intelligence, Information, Cyber, Electronic Warfare and Space SensorBlackLab is Leonardo DRS’ next generation networked intelligence, information, cyber, electronic warfare and space sensor.
-The system provides mission-critical intelligence to the warfighter by rapidly detecting and locating a wide range of threat signals, monitoring signals of interest, and supporting real-time analysis of the signal environment for electronic protection (EP) and electronic support (ES) operations.
+The system provides mission-critical intelligence to the warfighter by rapidly detecting and locating a wide range of threat signals, monitoring signals of interest, and supporting real-time analysis of the signal environment for EP and ES operations.